 THE COMPLETE EYEWITNESS TIMELINE MAP OF THE CRIME SCENE

-Cheri Jo Bates (18) was murdered on Sunday October 30th 1966 in an alleyway outside the Riverside City College Library, brutally stabbed and slashed numerous times with a short bladed instrument.
+Cheri Jo Bates (18), born in Omaha, Nebraska on February 4th 1948, was murdered on Sunday October 30th 1966 in an alleyway outside the Riverside City College Library, brutally stabbed and slashed numerous times with a short bladed instrument.
 The killer had sabotaged her Volkswagen Beetle car by tampering with the middle wire of her distributor, with the intention of luring the young girl to her death.

 Cheri Jo Bates was a gregarious, outgoing woman, who easily made friends, apparent by her desire to become an air stewardess, where personality and social skills are key ingredients.
 This makes it even more strange that such a vivacious young woman, who by all accounts was in a good, humorous, and sociable mood that day, could enter the Riverside College Library shortly after 6.15 pm, check out three books from stocks, and go unnoticed by virtually everybody in the cramped library annex, including her close friends, who were present between 6.30-9.00 pm that evening, bearing in mind the widespread claims she left the library at 9.00 pm closing time.